"Welcome to the McCain Ranch"

 I told him to keep the baby inside.

+Leona was just checking out of the hotel when I got there.
+She was about to go do her last show.
+Bartell was still sulking around.
 “Lucas, am I gonna be able to get on that stage with the baby?” she asked me.

 “Well, I think Mr. Bartell and I better have a little talk,” I suddenly stated.
 I couldn’t leave it like this.

 “He’s not a very good listener,” she stated.

 “Well, maybe it’s time he learned!”
 I said as I left to find him.

 Bartell rode up while Mark was coming outside.
 Fear crossed his face for only a second, but he pushed it back, knowing he was the only one there to protect the baby.
 Bartell immediately asked him if he was alone.
 Mark didn’t want to answer that and evaded the question.
 Bartell commented that we were pretty secluded way out here.
 Mark was nervous.
 He said he had to get back to work because we were smoking.
 Bartell looked toward the smokehouse, and then heard a baby crying.